 F ounded in the 1950s, Karuizawa was a distillery whose future was always uncertain, not least because it was located at the foot of the active volcano, Mount Asama, Nagano Prefecture in the very centre of Japan’s main island of Honshu (本州).

-How to Start the Ultimate Whisky Collection (7 Key Steps)
+7 Key Steps to Starting the Ultimate Whisky Collection

 Karuizawa began its life under the ownership of Daikoku-Budoshu, a Japanese wine company with vineyards in Nagano who were looking to expand their portfolio.
 Karuizawa’s malt was destined to be used in blends and bottled under the name Ocean.
 Malted barley was difficult to come by in Japan, so Karuizawa began to buy their malt from Scotland.
 They imported Golden Promise, the same varietal used at Macallan at the time, and once distilled on their small stills they tended to mature the distillate in high quality sherry casks, which also sounds very similar to Macallan’s process.
 The quality of Karuizawa’s output was high, so high in fact that whisky sales of Ocean began to outperform Daikoku-Budoshu’s wine sales by both volume and value.